lucasjoliveau/doc/fr/developer/tutorials/pdf_reports.md

     </odoo>

-Most of the Odoo specific (i.e. non-HTML) items in our file are explained in the minimal viable template section.
+Most of the Konvergo ERP specific (i.e. non-HTML) items in our file are explained in the minimal viable template section.
 Some additional features in our template
 are: